dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T336: Authority is necessary for societal order.
+### T336: Authority is necessary for societal order and stability.

 |Support|
 |---|